-5 2.2 Experimental analysis of magma-water interaction
+2.2 Experimental analysis of magma-water interaction

-Hydrated glass was produced from the natural Eyjafjallajökull scoria for melt-water interaction (MWI) degassing experiments in which vesiculating melt at 1 atm was inundated with water to simulate the hydrous environment present during the Eyjafjallajökull eruption.
-To synthesize the hydrated glass platinum capsules were filled with powdered scoria and water, such that water concentrations dissolved in the melt would be between 1.7 and 4.1 wt%.
+Hydrated glass was produced from the natural Eyjafjallajökull scoria for magma-water interaction (MWI) degassing experiments in which vesiculating melt at 1 bar was inundated with water to simulate the hydrous conditions present during the Eyjafjallajökull eruption.
+To synthesize the hydrated glass, platinum capsules were filled with powdered scoria and water, such that water concentrations dissolved in the melt would be between 1.7 and 4.1 wt%.
+These water concentrations correspond to supersaturation pressures between 30 and 110 Pa when degassed at 1 atm (Baker and Alletti, 2012).
 The capsules were welded and stored overnight at 110 °C to verify the weld.
-Capsules were then loaded into a 1.91 cm crushable alumina-pyrex assembly (Baker, 2004) and placed in the piston-cylinder.
+Capsules were then loaded into a 1.91 cm crushable alumina-pyrex assembly (Baker, 2004) and placed in the piston cylinder.
 Pressure was held at 1 GPa and 1200 °C for 1 h before isobaric quenching to produce crystal-free, hydrous glasses.

-- 15 Chips of about 20 mg in weight were selected from the hydrous glasses, rapidly melted in a 1 atm furnace and inundated with copious amounts of water (water/rock ratio of ~ 1500) to simulate approximately instantaneous decompression (see Bai et al., 2008, 2010) combined with phreatomagmatic interaction.
-Our in-situ degassing experiments' only goal was to investigate vesicle growth and the evolution of vesicle sizes - 20 and distributions under conditions similar to that of near-surface degassing in a volcanic eruption.
-Samples were heated at ~ 100° Cmin-1 to a maximum temperature ranging between 800 °C and 1000 °C. However, the majority of samples were heated to 850 °C and held at that temperature for 60 s before water was injected.
-Temperature decreased immediately upon contact with water and the sample was removed from the - 25 furnace when temperature reached approximately 50 °C.
+Chips of about 20 mg in weight were selected from the hydrous glasses, rapidly melted in a 1 bar furnace and inundated with copious amounts of water.
+This experimental technique approximately simulates instantaneous decompression (see Bai et al., 2008, 2010) combined with magmawater interaction.
+These MWI experiments' only goal was to investigate vesicle growth and the evolution of vesicle sizes and distributions under conditions similar to those of near-surface degassing in a volcanic eruption.
+These experiments are useful for the study of the development and evolution of vesicle size distributions and thus complementary to classical, high-pressure, bubble nucleation and growth experiments (e.g., Hurwitz and Navon, 1994).
+The calculated water/rock ratio of the experiments is $\sim$ 1500 based upon the masses of the melt and of the water injected into the furnace, but we do not know how much water is lost from the furnace before contacting the melt.
+Samples were heated at $\sim 100\,^{\circ}\mathrm{C}$ min $^{-1}$ to a maximum temperature ranging between 800 °C and 1000 °C. However, the majority of samples were heated to 850 °C and held at that temperature for 60 s before water was injected.
+Temperature decreased immediately upon contact with water, and the sample was removed from the furnace when temperature reached approximately 50 °C.